marto4kata/device-tree/README.md

 ### API

 For api I made simple node.js server.
 Implemented endpoint using express.
+For usb detection I used https://www.npmjs.com/package/usb-detection.
 Communicates with client via http.
 Would be easy to add socket connection, I was planning to use library like https://socket.io/.
 Challenges: Getting which devices are connected to which hubs.